 This park is named after a former Wichita mayor and showcases several bronze sculptures dating back to 1975.
 Housing the city’s only fully lit decorative fountain, this park is located near the Arkansas River near Douglas Avenue & Waco Street.

-Children will love the water playground and splash pad area (equipped with a buffalo head) that makes this park unique.
+In addition to a sprawling playground, children will love the water playground and splash pad area at this park.
+The large buffalo head kids can climb on in the middle of the splash park’s many spraying fountains make this park unique.
+Wichita’s splash pads are free and open to the public and run from May through October.
 Buffalo Park is located on the west side of town near Central Avenue & Maize Road.

 Central Riverside Park